This post may contain affiliate links. Please read my disclosure.

 Like any recipe, you can mix up some of the ingredients if needed.
 Some variations include:

-- I use granulated sugar in the dough and to top the scones, but raw can sugar or coconut sugar work too.
+- I use granulated sugar in the dough and to top the scones, but raw cane sugar or coconut sugar work too.

-- It is a blackberry scones recipe for a reason, but you can sub with another fruit like blueberries or strawberries or even make cherry scones.
+- It is a blackberry scones recipe for a reason, but you can sub with another fruit like strawberries, blueberries or cherries.

-Mix together the dry ingredients in a large bowl then use a cheese grater to shred the cold butter.
+Steps 1-2: Mix together the dry ingredients in a large bowl then use a cheese grater to shred the frozen butter.

-Mix the buttermilk and vanilla extract into the dry ingredients until just incorporated.
-Then place the dough on a floured surface and form into a disc about 1 ½ inches thick.
-Cut into 8-10 slices.
+Steps 5-6: Mix the buttermilk and vanilla extract into the dry ingredients until just incorporated.
+Then place the dough on a floured surface and form into a disc about 1 inch thick.
+Cut into 8 slices.

-Place the blackberry scones on a parchment-lined baking sheet.
+Steps 7-8: Place the scones on a parchment-lined baking sheet.
 Brush with some buttermilk and add a little bit of sugar.
-Bake at 400°F for 22-25 minutes or until golden brown on top.
+Bake the blackberry scones at 400°F for 22-25 minutes or until golden brown on top.

 Yes and no. Scones are the British version and generally have eggs in them, where biscuits do not.
 However I've "Americanized" these homemade scones and taken the egg out which gives you a light, flaky texture.